kmaaallen/unicorn-attractor-milestone/README.md

 - The second will say either 'Subscribe+' (if user is not subscribed to features module) or 'Request a Feature' (if they are subscribed to the features module).
 - Within swimlanes issues are sorted by which has the highest number of votes.
 - A logged in user can toggle between 'All Tickets', 'Issues', 'Features' and 'My Tickets' that are displayed in the swimlanes.
+- A logged in user can also use the search box to search for keywords across ticket titles and descriptions

 - Mobile view
     - On small and extra small screens this kanban-style board changes into three toggle buttons, which allow the user to